Mickey Mouse cup: English football

+Other football competitions

 Since 2010, the term has been used as a nickname for the Walt Disney World Pro Soccer Classic, a preseason tournament played by teams in the Major League Soccer, a league that itself has been called a "Mickey Mouse League".

 In recent years the term has also become popular amongst Australian Football League fans when referring to the fruitless and seldom taken seriously NAB Cup.

-The terms Mickey Mouse Treble and Mickey Mouse Double have been used subjectively to disparage the winning of what are perceived as multiple lesser trophies by larger clubs in a single season, in comparison to a seasonal treble and a double.
-Such terms are usually applied by a rival club.
-The term 'Mickey Mouse Treble' along with 'plastic treble' and "tinpot treble" has been used to describe Liverpool's 2001 win of the Football League Cup, UEFA Cup and FA Cup, compared to United's win of the Premier League, FA Cup and UEFA Champions League in 1999.
-Manchester United themselves were criticised for celebrating a 'Mickey Mouse Treble' in 2016–17 when they won the FA Community Shield, League Cup and UEFA Europa League, especially since domestic super cups are perceived to hold little, albeit still official, status in Britain.

 Other users

 The term has also been used to undermine football referees.
 After a questionable decision by an official in a Newcastle United match, manager Joe Kinnear reacted by criticising the quality of refereeing, saying: "It was a blatant foul, a blatant push prior to the penalty, and he ignores it...it was just a Mickey Mouse ref doing nothing."

+American sports

 The Los Angeles Lakers' victory in the 2020 NBA Finals has been described as a "Mickey Mouse ring" for its unusual circumstances, chiefly the fact that the entire 2020 NBA Playoffs took place in the NBA Bubble in Walt Disney World due to the COVID-19 pandemic.
 Similarly, the Los Angeles Dodgers also had their 2020 World Series championship called a "Mickey Mouse ring" since the season was shortened to 60 games, whose playoffs also occurred under a bubble format across multiple neutral sites.

-The Kansas City Chiefs earning the one seed in the AFC has been described as a "Mickey Mouse one seed" due to the Bengals-Bills game being canceled as a result of Damar Hamlin collapsing which prevented the Buffalo Bills from controlling their own destiny at earning the one seed in the AFC and the Cincinnati Bengals from having any chance at earning the one seed in the AFC.
+Another circumstance in the NBA has been described with the Boston Celtics' victory in the 2024 NBA Finals and playoff run.
+Due to their considerably easy path to the title and NBA Finals opponent, with the faced teams in the playoffs being no higher than the 4th seed and having injury issues.
+The Celtics path to the NBA Finals has been considered one of the easiest ever.